vijayarun00100/Language-Modeling-bigram-neural-networks-/README.md

-# Language-Modeling-bigram-neural-networks-
-This repo is all about building language model from scratch using bigram model as well as neural network

-makeover.ipynb
-This project demonstrates a step-by-step approach to character-level language modeling using both a simple bigram counting method and a basic neural network.
-The primary dataset is a text file (names.txt) containing a list of names, and the goal is to generate new names (or similar sequences) that statistically resemble those in the dataset.

-Features
-Bigram Probability Model:

-Calculates probabilities of every character following another character using bigram counts.

-Smooths probabilities to avoid zero-likelihoods (add-one smoothing).

-Generates new names by sampling according to bigram probabilities.

-Neural Network Model:

-Encodes character pairs using one-hot encoding.

-Trains a single-layer neural network to predict the next character given the current one (essentially learning bigram statistics in a parametric way).

-Uses gradient descent for training, tracks loss, and can generate names by chaining predictions.

-Visualization:

-Visualizes the bigram frequency matrix.

-(Optional) Visualizes the one-hot encoded representations.

-Usage
-Load the Dataset:

-Reads all names from names.txt into a list.

-Count Bigrams:

-Enumerates all character pairs (with start/stop tokens) across names and counts their occurrences.

-Stores counts in a matrix and normalizes to get probabilities.

-Name Generation with Bigram Model:

-Samples the next character at each step using bigram probabilities until an end token is reached.

-Neural Network Training:

-Converts bigram pairs into input-output training pairs.

-Uses PyTorch to train a weight matrix on one-hot encoded data to predict the next character for each position.

-Calculates cross-entropy loss.

-Name Generation with Neural Network:

-Uses the trained parameters to probabilistically generate new names.

-Getting Started
-Requirements:

-Python 3.x

-PyTorch

-Matplotlib

-How to Run:

-Open makeover.ipynb in Google Colab or Jupyter Notebook.

-Make sure names.txt is present in the working directory.

-Run all cells to process data, train the model, and visualize outputs.

-File Structure
-makeover.ipynb: Main Colab notebook.

-names.txt: Plain text file with one name per line.

-Notes
-The project illustrates the transition from rule-based frequency models to simple neural networks for text generation.

-All generation is character-wise, enabling flexible adaptation for any language or symbol-based dataset.

-Suitable as an educational resource for understanding language modeling basics and PyTorch implementation.
+# 🧠 Language Modeling – Bigram & Neural Network Approach

+This repository demonstrates how to **build a character-level language model from scratch** using both a **Bigram Probability Model** and a **simple Neural Network**.
+The goal is to generate realistic names (or similar sequences) based on the statistical patterns in the dataset (`names.txt`).

+---

+## 📘 Overview

+The project walks through:
+- Constructing a **Bigram model** (rule-based frequency approach)
+- Building a **Neural Network model** (learned parametric approach)
+- Comparing the two in terms of performance and generative ability

+---

+## 🚀 Features

+### 🔹 Bigram Probability Model
+- Calculates probabilities of each character following another using bigram counts.
+- Applies **Add-One Smoothing** to handle unseen pairs.
+- Generates new names by sampling characters based on bigram probabilities.
+- Visualizes bigram frequency distribution.

+### 🔹 Neural Network Model
+- Encodes character pairs using **one-hot encoding**.
+- Trains a **single-layer neural network** using **PyTorch** to predict the next character given the current one.
+- Learns bigram statistics in a **parametric** manner.
+- Uses **gradient descent** to minimize cross-entropy loss.
+- Can generate names by **chaining predictions** from the trained model.

+### 🔹 Visualization
+- Displays the **bigram frequency matrix**.
+- (Optional) Visualizes **one-hot encodings** and training progress.

+---

+---

+## ⚙️ Usage

+### 1️⃣ Load the Dataset
+Reads all names from `names.txt` into a list.

+### 2️⃣ Count Bigrams
+- Enumerates all character pairs (including start/stop tokens).
+- Stores counts in a matrix and normalizes to derive probabilities.

+### 3️⃣ Name Generation (Bigram Model)
+- Samples next characters from the learned probabilities until the end token is reached.

+### 4️⃣ Train Neural Network
+- Converts bigram pairs into input-output training sets.
+- Trains a PyTorch model on one-hot encoded data.
+- Computes **cross-entropy loss** during training.

+### 5️⃣ Generate Names (Neural Network)
+- Uses trained weights to **probabilistically generate** new names character by character.

+---

+## 🧩 Getting Started

+### 🖥 Requirements
+- Python 3.x
+- PyTorch
+- Matplotlib

+### ▶️ How to Run
+1. Open `makeover.ipynb` in **Google Colab** or **Jupyter Notebook**.
+2. Ensure `names.txt` is present in the working directory.
+3. Run all cells sequentially to:
+   - Process data
+   - Train the model
+   - Visualize and generate outputs

+---

+## 🧠 Notes

+- This project illustrates the **evolution from rule-based frequency models** to **simple neural networks** for text generation.
+- Character-level modeling makes it adaptable for **any language or symbolic dataset**.
+- Perfect for educational use and understanding **language modeling fundamentals** and **PyTorch basics**.

+---

+---

+## 🧑‍💻 Author
+**Vijay Arunachalam**
+Computer Science and Engineering – VIT Chennai
+*Specialization: Cyber Physical Systems*

+---

+## 🏷 License
+This project is intended for **educational and research purposes**.
+Feel free to fork and experiment!